3 Best Lithium Mining Stocks in 2022

 Enter the Lithium Gigafactory

-In 2018, Elon Musk started selling electric cars for just $35,500 apiece (including the tax rebates and incentives).
+In 2018, Elon Musk started selling EVs for just $35,500 apiece (including the tax rebates and incentives).
 That’s a little less than half of what a Model S costs now.
-Eventually, Musk wants to make electric cars so affordable that they become the main form of private transportation in the world.
+Eventually, Musk wants to make EVs so affordable that they become the main form of private transportation in the world.

 The Tesla Gigafactory in Nevada will be the world’s largest lithium-ion battery plant.
-Carrying a price tag of roughly $5 billion, the factory will make enough battery packs to power 500,000 electric cars a year.
+Carrying a price tag of roughly $5 billion, the factory will make enough battery packs to power 500,000 EVs a year.

 And it won’t just make car batteries.
 About one-fourth of the Gigafactory’s capacity will be for Tesla’s new Powerwall storage batteries for home solar systems.
 And these will also require lithium.

 Exactly how much lithium the factory will require is a matter of dispute.
 Tesla said the Gigafactory’s expected lithium demand per year would be 8,000 metric tons in 2020, the first full year of production.

 But there are other estimates.
 Bank of America says the factory will probably use 9,000 metric tons a year.
-Goldman Sachs estimates that the Gigafactory could require 15,000 to 25,000 metric tons of lithium when it is operating at full capacity – in other words, running around-the-clock shifts.
+Goldman Sachs estimates that the Gigafactory could require 15,000 to 25,000 metric tons of lithium when it is operating at full capacity.
+These estimates definitely bode well for the above lithium mining companies.

 Per Tesla’s numbers, batteries would suddenly gobble up 53% of supply.
-And if you believe Wall Street analysts looking into lithium stocks, it could be a heck of a lot more.
+And if you believe Wall Street analysts following lithium mining stocks, it could be a heck of a lot more.

 EV batteries are rated in kilowatt-hours.
 Factories are rated in gigawatt-hours.
 The Gigafactory will have an annual production capacity of 35 million kWh, or 35 GWh.
 It will also source an additional 15 GWh from external suppliers.